To cover a permutohedron

-{\bf Acknowledgement.} Theorem~\ref{main} was communicated to Ji Zeng as a conjecture by Gyula Károlyi at the 18-th Emléktábla workshop in 2025.
+{\bf Acknowledgement.} Theorem~\ref{main} was communicated to Ji Zeng by Gyula Károlyi as a conjecture at the 18-th Emléktábla workshop in 2025.
 We wish to thank Nóra Frankl, Gyula Károlyi, Gergely Kiss, and Gábor Somlai for discussions on this problem.
 We also wish to thank Zoltán Lóránt Nagy for organizing the workshop.
-We are grateful to Cosmin Pohoata for informing us of Pawlowski's work \cite{pawlowski2024}.
+We are grateful to Cosmin Pohoata for informing us of~\cite{pawlowski2024}.
+We also thank the referee for helpful comments, which improved the exposition and corrected several inaccuracies.

 { }